Dunmore East Lifeboat Station

-Dunmore East Lifeboat Station is located on West Wharf, at the harbour of Dunmore East, County Waterford, a town sitting on the western shore at the mouth of the River Suir, approximately 15 km south-east of Waterford, on the south coast of the Republic of Ireland.
+Dunmore East Lifeboat Station is located on West Wharf, at the harbour of Dunmore East, County Waterford, a town sitting on the western shore at the mouth of the River Suir, approximately 15 km south-east of Waterford, on the south coast of the Ireland.

 A lifeboat station was established at Dunmore East by the Royal National Lifeboat Institution (RNLI) in 1884.

 The station currently operates 13-41 William and Agnes Wray (ON 1348), an All-weather lifeboat, on station since 2021.

 History

 Ever since its founding in 1824, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.
 Between 1834 and 1841, four Silver medals for gallantry were awarded in the vicinity of Dunmore East by the RNIPLS.

 Following a visit to the area in 1882 by the Chief Inspector of Lifeboats, Capt.
 The Hon.
 Henry Weyland Chetwynd, RN, it was decided that a lifeboat be placed at Dunmore East.
 A boathouse and slipway, costing £613-5s-0d, were constructed by F. Kent.
-A 37-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (12) oars, was ordered from Forrestt of Limehouse, London, transported first by rail to Bristol, and then aboard the S.S.
+A 37 ft self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (12) oars, was ordered from Forrestt of Limehouse, London, transported first by rail to Bristol, and then aboard the S.S.
 Reginald, arriving in Dunmore East in June 1884.
 The boat was provided from the legacy of Mr. H. Dodd of Rotherfield, Sussex, and named Henry Dodd (ON 101).
 Captain Cherry was appointed Coxswain.

 At 11:30 on January 4, 1888, a flag of distress was hoisted by the crew of the Alfred D. Snow, of San Francisco, off Broomhill Point, Co.
 Wexford.
 Such were the conditions, that Capt.
 Cherry refused to launch the lifeboat, and immediately resigned his duties.
 Second Coxswain William Jones refused to accept the responsibility, but a former Tenby fisherman, Mr G. R. Woods, offered to command the lifeboat.
 It would be 14:30 before the lifeboat was launched, by which time, there were no survivors found from the American vessel.
-For his efforts, Mr Woods was awarded "The Thanks of the Institution inscribed on Vellum".
+For his efforts, Mr Woods was awarded 'The Thanks of the Institution inscribed on Vellum'.

 The Fanny Harriet (ON 617) was placed at Dunmore East in 1911.
-A 37-foot lifeboat costing £1,107, built by Thames Ironworks of Blackwall, London, was funded from the bequest of Miss F H Roe of Bath, Somerset.
+A lifeboat built by Thames Ironworks of Blackwall, London, and costing £1,107, was funded from the bequest of Miss F H Roe of Bath, Somerset.
 She would only be launched on service one time, but it would be in exceptional and tragic circumstances.